Peter-Vitello/project3/README.md

 ## What Went Wrong
 - We didn’t get our minigame done at all so we had to scrap it
--Original concepts/games inside the game had to be scrapped due to time constraints
+- Original concepts/games inside the game had to be scrapped due to time constraints